 - Crib: Your baby should sleep in a crib that’s free of bumper pads, pillows, blankets and toys.
 Baby should always sleep in a crib or bassinet – not on an adult bed, sofa, cushion or other soft surface.

 “Additionally, caring for your child while under the influence of drugs and alcohol is dangerous.
-These substances lessen your reaction time as well as impair judgement and awareness of your child’s safety and needs,” April Young-McArthur, program coordinator for our Centering Pregnancy program, shares.
+These substances lessen your reaction time as well as impair judgement and awareness of your child’s safety and needs,” April Young-McArthur, program coordinator for our Centering Pregnancy program in Youngstown, Ohio, shares.
 “Parents should keep in mind that there are no safe amounts of tobacco, drugs and alcohol during and after pregnancy.
 All these things can increase the risk of SIDS.”

 Here are some additional tips for creating a safe sleep environment for your baby.